Skip to contents

 • dat_moorings for acoustic receiver deployments;

-• dat_acoustics for acoustic time series;
+• dat_detections for acoustic detection time series;

 • dat_archival for archival (depth) time series;